adamdjbrett/11ty-research-guide/content/recipe/oatmeal-cookies.md

 ---
 title: "Oatmeal Cookies"
+description: "Oatmeal cookies are a proverbial favorite with both kids and adults.
+This crisp and chewy cookie is loaded with oats, dried fruit, and chopped nuts."
+excerpt: "Oatmeal cookies are a proverbial favorite with both kids and adults.
+This crisp and chewy cookie is loaded with oats, dried fruit, and chopped nuts."
 ---

 Oatmeal cookies are a proverbial favorite with both kids and adults.
 This crisp and chewy cookie is loaded with oats, dried fruit, and chopped nuts.